kmartyn30/Credit-Risk-Analysis/README.md

 Part one of this analysis was based on the credit risk of resampling with several algorithms.
 Sample of the following data set:
    ![2022-11-22 13 27 43](https://user-images.githubusercontent.com/107796290/203392959-c16b1837-5ca0-4cf8-b90f-f66f7eaf256b.png)

 To begin the resampling of the data training we will use the algorithms to resample the data to make presictions and evaulate the model's performances.

-   In reviewing the balance of our target values we have a low risk of 68,470 to the high rosk of 347.
+In reviewing the balance of our target values we have a low risk of 68,470 to the high risk of 347.
    ![2022-11-22 14 10 03](https://user-images.githubusercontent.com/107796290/203401123-cf8ccf5f-b896-4d00-9b00-3ae16873b5b0.png)

  OVERSAMPLING: